-Constantinople and Scutari have been visited with horrible weather.
-Rain, sleet, snow, and heavy gales, with a slight shock of earthquake, have afflicted the Turkish capital and its environs; and an increase of rheumatism and low fever in the hospital at Scutari has been the consequence.
+with a slight shock of earthquake, have afflicted the Turkish capital and its Suvirons; and an increase of rheumatism and low fever in the hospital at Scutari has been the consequence.
 The houses in Constantinople are not properly adapted to the exclusion of cold; and the price of labour is now so high that it is difficult to obtain workmen to execute the most necessary repairs.
 For this reason, the Barrack hospital at Scutari presents many broken windows, glaziers not being procurable for mending them.
 The health of the Germans in the hospital at Scutari continues to improve.
 Only sixty now remain, and of these some are convalescent.